hoz-efa/hoz-efa.github.io/README.md

   - The selected theme is saved and applied on subsequent visits.

 - **Viewing Projects**:
+    - In the Projects section, you can **filter projects by categories** using the category buttons located at the top of the section.
+    - Clicking on a category button dynamically updates the projects grid to display only the projects that belong to that category.
+    - The projects grid maintains consistent card sizes and layout regardless of the number of projects displayed or the device being used.
-  - In the Projects section, click on any project card to open a modal with detailed information about the project.
+    - Click on any project card to open a modal with detailed information about the project.
     - The modal includes images, descriptions, technologies used, and links to live demos or repositories.

 - **Experience and Certifications**:
   - The Experience section includes a timeline of my work history.